DiamondLightSource/workflows/docs/how-tos/create-helm-based-workflow-template.md

 - The data directory can be used to store any files that want to be referred to.
 This is where you have all the flexibility to create subdirectories, have different file types.

-    - It is recommended to have any other data being accessed be found in the data directory
+    - It is recommended to have any other data being accessed be found in the data directory.

-    - this folder is not part of the main helm structure but is useful to keep your data kept neatly
+    - This folder is not part of the main helm structure but is useful to keep your data kept neatly.

 - The templates directory contains the WorkflowTemplate yaml files that will be read.
 These files will be similar to the WorkflowTemplates that you have created before.
 - The Chart.yaml file has the versioning of the file and will mostly be unchanged

-> [!Note]
+!!! note
-> The core structure of the a helm folder can be created using the command `helm install {folder_name}`
+    The core structure of the a helm folder can be created using the command `helm install {folder_name}`

 ## File Structures
 ### Chart.yaml